Pickles in Japan, Tuskemono

 To close

 So, Tuskemono is famous.
-If you can travel around some prefectures in Japan, try to look around some souvenir shops.
-You will figure out we have many variations of the pickles.
+If you can travel around some prefectures in Japan, please look around some souvenir shops.
+You will see that we have many variations of the pickles.

 OK!
 It is all for this time!
 Thank you so much for reading the article!
-There are still some Japanese articles in my blog.
+There are still some Japanese articles in our blog.
+Now, we have four categories.
+They are about Japanese lifestyle, food, the Edo era, and religion.

 If you are still interested in those, visit the front page and find your catchy articles.